-Jordan F. Harlow, Of Counsel, is an experienced labor, employment and education attorney.
+Jordan F. Harlow, Partner, is an experienced labor, employment and education attorney.
 Prior to joining GHNY Law, he worked as a special adviser to the Spanish Mission to the United Nations.
 Mr. Harlow has represented both employees and management during his career.

 An aggressive and focused litigator and trial attorney, Mr. Harlow has successfully litigated cases across the labor, employment and education gamut.
 He has represented dozens of teachers in Education Law 3020-a hearings, winning exonerations and saving the careers of many.
 He has represented clients in numerous Article 75 and Article 78 proceedings, and has extensive experience representing employees and management in administrative matters with the Department of Labor, Workers' Compensation Board, and the Department of Transportation.
 He has secured hundreds of thousands of dollars in settlement funds for victims of discrimination and harassment in the workplace.
 Mr. Harlow also practices family and immigration law, and is especially active in securing Special Immigrant Juvenile (SIJ) Status for his clients.

 Mr. Harlow earned his B.A. in Psychology and Political Science from McGill University in Montreal, Quebec, where he graduated with Honors and earned the title of Great Distinction.
 He graduated from the University of Minnesota Law School Magna Cum Laude, where he was a member of the Minnesota Journal of International Law and Human Rights Litigation and Trial Advocacy Clinic.
 Mr. Harlow is admitted to practice in New York and the Southern District of New York.
 Se Habla Español.